 Afterward, download and install “AFWall+” (F-Droid) or “AFWall+ (Android Firewall +)” (Google Play Store).
 Alternatively, you can get the apk files on GitHub.

 Moreover, we recommend “OpenVPN for Android” to manage your VPN connection.
 This app is available on F-Droid or Google Play Store, too.

 There are two different possibilities to configure VPN and Tor:

 - Configuration 1: The Tor connection is tunneled through your VPN connection.
-This must be supported by the VPN server.
+The VPN server must support tunneling.

-- Configuration 2: You use Tor and VPN at the same time, e.g. if you’re connected with your home network and your VPN server doesn’t support tunneling through your traffic.
+- Configuration 2: You use Tor and VPN simultaneously.
+For instance, if you’re connected with your home network and your VPN server doesn’t support tunneling through your traffic.

 Open AFWall+ and its menu (three dots in the top right corner).
 Select preferences.
 Enable controls for VPN and Tor (see screenshot below).

 Go back to the main menu (as shown in the screenshot below).

 In the main menu of AFWall+, you can manage permissions of your apps: